cyb3rko/InfinityFF-For-Reddit/README.md

 </h1>

+# DUE TO A REPORTED BAN POSSIBLY ASSOCIATED WITH USAGE OF THE APP, DON'T USE THIS APP IF YOU REALLY CARE ABOUT YOUR REDDIT ACCOUNTS.
+THE NEXT VERSION WILL AIM TO MAKE DETECTION MORE DIFFICULT.

 ## Changes

 This Fork enables a user to login via the official Reddit Accounts endpoint (no 3P authorize).
 The App will make requests that look like they are coming from the official Reddit App.